Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Ohio are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors must have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
 Your local jurisdiction may have additional licensing requirements.
-Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision.
+Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision.
 Choose a company with stellar reviews and stories of positive experiences from customers.

-Always get HVAC quotes in writing before work begins.
-A thorough quote will cover costs for both materials and labor.
-Ensure that you understand all terms before signing the contract.
+Always get estimates for HVAC service in writing before committing to a provider.
+An itemized quote should cover both labor and materials.
+Make sure you review all terms before signing a contract.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).